Definite and Indefinite Articles in English | Page 2/3

 Rule 2.
 Countries and geographical names with “the”

-This is not a strict rule.
-Sometimes you use “the” with some countries, large regions, deserts, ocieans, mountain ranges, groups of islands, and so on.
-You must use “the” with some geographical names but not with others.
+Sometimes you use “the” with some countries, large regions, deserts, oceans, mountain ranges, groups of islands (but not single islands), and so on.

 the Amazon (River)